: When character A does bad things, it's justified, but when character B does bad things, it's atrocious.

 - Straight: When Alice steals from the poor, it's justified, but when Bob does the same thing, it's wrong.

-- When Alice does horrible things, she gets praised and encouraged to do more of it, but when Bob does the same, he is despised and is put to death.
+- When Alice does horrible things, she gets praised and encouraged to do more of it, but when Bob does the same, he is despised and executed.

 - Downplayed: When Alice does bad things, although she will get called out for them, it isn't as bad as what Bob does, who gets harshly punished for them.